Skip to content

 WinterHanukkah; Christmas (huge in Nazareth & Bethlehem)Nationwide; Nazareth

-Exact dates of Jewish and Christian holidays shift each year (the Jewish calendar is lunar-solar) — always check the year you travel.
+Exact dates of Jewish and Christian holidays shift each year (the Jewish calendar is lunar-solar); Ramadan shifts approximately 11 days earlier each year on the Gregorian calendar — always check the year you travel.

 The two big planning inputs